List of BBC test cards: Unidentified test card

 An electronically generated image was first broadcast on 21 June 1997 on BBC2 between 3 am and 4 am.
-It was also broadcast in October 1997 from 3:29 am until 3:44 am, when, at the same time, BBC1 showed Test Card G. Both channels reverted over to these at the same time, and reverted to TCF at the same time, as part of a switching test with BBC Birmingham, whereby in the event of a need to evacuate BBC TV to Pebble Mill Studios in Birmingham, such as a power failure as happened in June 2000, a switch would be thrown, putting Birmingham (nowadays Red Bee Media run by two Network Directors simultaneously at MediaCityUK, Salford Quays, Manchester and White City Place, London to negate the need for these Disaster Recovery arrangements) in control of the network, until BBC Television Centre (prior to 2013)/new Broadcasting House, London (since 2013) can regain control.
+It was also broadcast in October 1997 from 3:29 am until 3:44 am, when, at the same time, BBC1 showed Test Card G. Both channels reverted over to these at the same time, and reverted to TCF at the same time, as part of a switching test with BBC Birmingham, whereby in the event of a need to evacuate BBC TV to Pebble Mill Studios in Birmingham, such as a power failure as happened in June 2000, a switch would be thrown, putting Birmingham in control of the network, until BBC Television Centre could regain control.
 Both TCG and this image were transmitted from Birmingham to prove the switching facility worked.

 This test card was then seen again on 17 April 2007 between 4 am and 5 am during the BBC Learning Zone.
-Both transmissions were accompanied by a 4-tone test tone, ranging from extremely low frequency to a very high shrill.
+Both transmissions were accompanied by a four-tone test tone, ranging from extremely low frequency to a very high shrill.
 It is unknown if this Test Card has a name, though this test card has also been known to be used on point-to-point satellite links originating from the Fucino Space Centre and other places in Italy (Telefisco, Lapet, etc), and by Marconi Portugal.
 Another version, modified for NTSC, was used by Televisión Nacional de Chile (TVN) in the 1990s.